IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/checklist-for-pull-requests.rst

 If the contributor/reviewer can answer "yes" to all the following questions, then conceivably the proposed changes are acceptable and the PR can be reviewed.

-Before merging, make sure you have addressed all the comments in the review per our :ref:`PR standards <pull-request-review-standards>`.
+Before merging, make sure you have addressed all the comments in the review adhering to the :ref:`PR standards <pull-request-review-standards>`.

 .. _Checklist-for-Contributors: